wiremock/api-template-library/apisetu.gov.in-futuregenerali/index.md

 ---
 slug: "apisetu-gov-in-futuregenerali"
-name: "Future Generali Total Insurance Solutions"
+title: "Future Generali Total Insurance Solutions"
 provider: "apisetu.gov.in"
 description: "Two Wheeler, Car, Commercial Vehicle, Home and Travel Insurance policies\
   \ issued by Future Generali are available on DigiLocker and can be pulled by citizens\